 - Amortization means splitting a large lump sum into smaller payments.
 When a home loan is amortized, the lender will take the total loan amount then divide it by the number of months you have to pay it off.
 For example, let’s say you have a 30-year loan for $250,000.
 There are 360 months in 30 years, so divide $250,000 by 360, which equals $694 per month to pay off the loan in full.
 Please note this is a simplified example since it doesn’t include interest, insurance or taxes, which are all factored into your monthly mortgage payments.
 When you get a reverse mortgage, negative amortization occurs.

-- APR stands for Annual Percentage Rate, which indicates the total annual cost of your loan.
-Note that APR is different from interest rate — your interest rate is the rate at which you pay your mortgage back, but your APR factors in all other costs you incur while obtaining the mortgage, so it’s usually higher than your interest rate.
-For example, your APR could also include broker fees, loan origination fees and any points you bought down.
+- APR stands for annual percentage rate, which indicates the total annual cost of your loan.
+Note that APR is different from interest rate — APR factors in all other costs you incur while obtaining the mortgage, so it’s usually higher than your interest rate.
+For example, your APR could also include broker fees, loan origination fees and any points you paid to buy down rates.

 - Down payment